 The status link in the bottom, centre of the study submission screen brings up the submission status screen which lists all the user’s studies that have been previously submitted and are still available to access on the system.
 It also shows any studies that have recently been submitted but are not yet fully processed yet.
 The study state column provides the user with a short code to identify the status of the study:

-Study state: R means the study results have been computed and are ready to be used.
+Study state: S means the study results have been computed and are ready to be used.

+Study state: F means the study failed in the R code.
+The trace button will display the R error in a popup.

 Study state: C means the study has been created but not verified.

 Study state: E means the study has been extracted but results have not been generated.